honojs/website/examples/validator-error-handling.md

 # Error handling in Validator

 By using a validator, you can handle invalid input more easily.

-## Snippets

-You can utilize the callback result for implementing custom error handling.
+This example shows you can utilize the callback result for implementing custom error handling.

 Although this snippet employs [Zod Validator](https://github.com/honojs/middleware/blob/main/packages/zod-validator), you can apply a similar approach with any supported validator library.